-It is up to the DJ at that point to decide how to interact with these age groups and what to play to keep them all happy.
-Only experience will teach a wedding DJ the need for variety.
+It is up to the DJ to decide how to interact with these age groups and what to play.
+Only experienced will teach a wedding DJ the need for variety.
 Their job is to appeal to the masses by playing all styles of familiar party music.
-An experienced wedding DJ will understand that everyone is passionate about ‘”their style” of music and know how to tap into that passion and present it in a manner that everyone on the dance floor can get excited about together.
+An experienced wedding DJ will understand that everyone is passionate about ‘” their style” of music and know how to tap into that passion and present it in a manner that everyone on the dance floor can get excited about together.
 They will know how to correctly weave in and out of many different styles of music and, ultimately, keep the party going all night long without a hitch.

 Remember, a professional has a sense of pride to keep people on the dance floor, whereas amateurs believe people should be on the dance floor out of an obligation to them because they’re the DJ!
 This is why the experience of your DJ is paramount to the success of your wedding night.

 It is also essential to make sure that your DJ or entertainer has a large selection of song titles.
 Without an adequate range of music, it is difficult to satisfy a large variety of age groups and musical interests.
 In addition to just owning the music, a DJ should have extensive knowledge of the music as well; this includes everything from popular country songs and waltzes to the latest club hits.

 Furthermore, be sure that your DJ will play the songs YOU want to hear, not just the songs they want to hear.
 Many frustrated newlyweds have spent their wedding night listening to their DJs favorite tunes!
 Also, be wary of the DJ whose presentation is obnoxious.
 You don’t want a DJ who thinks that he or she is the star of the show.